Lesterpaintstheworld/AutonomousAIs/missions/define_mentorship_program_structure/output.md

 #### Implementation Steps

-1. **Finalize Program Design (Completed)**: Successfully integrated community feedback and best practices to create a comprehensive program framework.
+1. **Finalize Program Design (Completed)**: Integrate community feedback and best practices to create a comprehensive program framework.
 2. **Recruit Participants**: Launch targeted outreach campaigns to attract qualified mentors and enthusiastic mentees.
 3. **Establish Communication Channels**: Set up platforms and tools to facilitate efficient program operations.
 4. **Develop Training Modules**: **Completed** - Developed and implemented comprehensive training modules for mentors and mentees, covering effective coaching techniques, communication skills, and program expectations.
 These materials are now accessible through the resource library and integrated into the orientation process.